timeabarna/salestax/README.md

 The task is to calculate the taxes and total of the input items and generate a reciept.
 The basic tax rate is 10% however books, food and medicines are tax free.
-Imported products have an extra 5% tax.
+Imported products have an extra 5% tax without exception.
 The tax should be rounded up to the nearest 0.05.

 ---